ezebongiovi/mastering-tests/README.md

 I'm a little bit disappointed on this, I faced some unexpected scenarios.

-* Room tests need to run on Android devices, it means, there're no Unit tests on this project.
-The whole database has been tested using instrumented tests and we depend on an Android device.
+* Room tests need to run on Android devices, it means, all database tests depend on an Android device.
+Because of that the whole database has been tested using instrumented tests.

 * Tried to add coverage reports, in the process I realized Circle CI doesn't support virtualization.
 And those tools which provide us with  android emulators during continuous integration are expensive.
 So this project has no coverage report because of that.